What is the vitamin E daily requirement or the recommended dietary allowance (RDA) of vitamin E? How much vitamin E per day?

 Exceeding the daily recommended daily intake of vitamin E may result in unwanted side effects such as muscle fatigue, diarrhea, and nausea.

-However, I should add that exceeding the vitamin on just a single day will not have any major side effects in both the short run and the long run.
+However, I should add that exceeding the vitamin on just a single day will not have any major side effects in both the short run or the long run.

 The issue of excessive intake has been handled later in this post under the toxicity subheading.